GowthamArul/DeepDream-Algo/README.md

 It does so by forwarding an image through the network, then calculating the gradient of the image with respect to the activations of a particular layer.
 The image is then modified to increase these activations, enhancing the patterns seen by the network, and resulting in a dream-like image.
 This process was dubbed "Inceptionism" (a reference to InceptionNet, and the movie Inception).

-## Please refer the PDF to get more info about Deep Dream Algorithm
+## Please refer the pdf to know more about Deep Dream Algorithm